Classroom: Lockett 134

 Students interested in pursuing the LSU Distinguished Communicators certification may use this C-I course for credit.
 For more information about this student recongnition program, visit CxC.

-Textbook: The text for the course will be Analysis on Manifolds, by James Munkres.
+Textbook: There is no official text for this course.
+That said, I recommend Analysis on Manifolds, by James Munkres.
 This is a fantastic textbook that will serve as a lasting resource for anyone interested in the subject.
 Professor Frank Jones also has a great textbook covering much of the material we’ll discuss.

 Prerequisite: The prerequisite for this course is Math 4031.